<< ARI Watch

 4 C-Span cable network, “American Writers II: Ayn Rand, The Fountainhead” broadcast live May 12, 2002.

-5 That is the latest version (accessed February 2007).
+5 That is the from the version accessed February 2007.
 An earlier version read: “In the name of justice and self-preservation ...
 America should uncompromisingly encourage and support Israel in the common fight against the enemies of freedom.”
-And elsewhere it said: “the United States should unequivocally support Israel.”
+Elsewhere it said: “the United States should unequivocally support Israel.”
+In other words, in so far as our foreign policy concerns Israel it should be made by Israelis.

-The name of this ARI webpage may change as well.
-The page itself is still titled “In Moral Defense of Israel” but the name of the link to it has changed to “Israel and the Middle East Conflict.”
+Later, though the page remained titled “In Moral Defense of Israel,” the name of the link to it changed to “Israel and the Middle East Conflict.”
+The page disappeared March 2014, along with the rest of ARI’s pro-Iraq war propaganda.

-Propagandists for Israel pull the same stunt in other countries.
+Israel promoters pull the same it’s-in-your-self-interest stunt in other countries.
 The Australian recently published the article “Deep inside the plucky country” (by Greg Sheridan, foreign editor, 19 January 2008) in whose glowing portrait of Israel you read:

 “The Middle East is an indelible part of Australia’s past and of its future.
 Our strategic engagement there is in the direct defence of our national interests, for the Middle East is the pivot of global conflict.”